afguti/podcastgpt/README.md

 Please refer to the `requirements.txt` file for the specific versions of the dependencies used in this project.

+## Current challenges and goals
+1. We found that the urls that are selected contain very little reading material which reflect in poor content and short episode.
+For now, we might need a human to revise the URL before it is used.

+2. We have to keep looking for more realistic voice and audio.

+3. The content has to last for more than an hour.

+4. The podcast has to have a host and a guest.

+5. Automate tasks that currently require human intervention.

+6. automate audio upload.

+7. keep track of visited websites, to avoid repetition.

+8. keep track of topics discussed, to avoid repetition.

+9. Automate the creation of a short description of episode of around 100 words.

+10. Automate image creation.

+11. Incorporate LangChain and agents for further automation.

 ## Example Workflow
 Here is a visualization of the workflow: